innermond/treek/README.md

 treek
 =====

-make an unordered html list behave like a tree
+trik an unordered html list to behave like a tree